takari/team-book/07-testing.md

 # Introduction

-TEAM introduces additionl support for testing your application or plugin.
+TEAM introduces additional support for testing your application or plugin.

 ## Plugin Integration Testing